-There are 5 restaurants/cafe’s on site as well as multiple kiosks that sell a variety of food and drinks.
-All of the above do cater for various dietary requirements.
+There are 5 restaurants/cafe’s at Longleat Safari and Adventure Park on site as well as multiple kiosks that sell a variety of food and drinks.
+All of the above cater for various dietary requirements.
 More information about food outlets here.
-There is also plenty of benches as well as picnic tables if you bring a packed lunch, however these are outdoors only and not under cover.
+There is also plenty of benches as well as picnic tables if you bring a packed lunch, however, these are outdoors only and not under cover.

 About Longleat Safari and Adventure Park

 “Longleat is an English stately home and the seat of the Marquesses of Bath.
 It is a leading and early example of the Elizabethan prodigy house.
 It is adjacent to the village of Horningsham and near the towns of Warminster and Westbury in Wiltshire and Frome in Somerset.”
 Read more here.